Daniel Finkelstein: Journalism

-Between 1990 and 1992, Finkelstein was the editor of Connexion, Britain's first Internet and data communications newspaper.
+Between 1990 and 1992, Finkelstein edited Connexion, Britain's first Internet and data communications newspaper.
 Finkelstein joined The Times in August 2001 as part of the leader writing team and was Comment Editor from March 2004 to June 2008.
 He became Chief Leader Writer in 2008.
 He began The Times blog Comment Central in September 2006.
 He is also a regular columnist in The Jewish Chronicle.
 His weekly football statistics column, the Fink Tank, began in 2002 and runs in The Times on Saturdays.

 In June 2023, Finkelstein published a memoir, Hitler, Stalin, Mum and Dad: A Family Memoir of Miraculous Survival (published as Two Roads Home: Hitler, Stalin, and the Miraculous Survival of My Family in the United States), describing how his mother survived Hitler's death camps and his father survived slave labour and starvation in Stalin's Siberian Gulag during the Second World War.
 It was shortlisted for the 2024 Orwell Prize for Political Writing.

+Following a December 2025 appearance on Piers Morgan Uncensored, where Finkelstein criticised antisemitic remarks made by far-right activist Nick Fuentes, Finkelstein was the target of a widespread online harassment campaign.